 Apple products, like the rest, are not protected from the target of hackers.
 Apple is not bulletproof when it comes to vulnerabilities.
-Extensive Mac Encryption guide.
+Therefore, you must follow precautions and learn how to encrypt your Mac device and save it from hackers.
+Below are the methods you can use to protect Macintosh:

 Some common risks arise from unattended Mac, weak passwords, outdated security updates, and poor information security practices.
 Hackers look for weak targets and attack individuals and businesses with weak Mac security systems.
 Using innovative encryption programs and security checks can remediate these attacks.
 A few best practices are discussed below to make your Mac secure against hacker attacks: